marekjm/viuavm/new/BUILD.markdown

 There are several presets:

+ - `debug`: a build optimised for debugging, with sanitisers disabled to avoid them interfering with GDB or Valgrind
  - `default`: an unoptimised build, with sanitisers and plenty of compiler warnings enabled
- - `debug`: an unoptimised build, with plenty of compiler warnings, but without sanitisers -- use this if you want to use Valgrind or GDB
+ - `release`: an optimised build, with sanitisers disabled
- - `release`: an optimised build, with sanitisers and plenty of compiler warnings enabled
+ - `test`: a build with basic optimisations enabled, and with sanitisers also enabled

 The presets are defined in `Makefile.d/Preset/` directory.

 How to choose a preset?

     ]$ make PRESET=preset -j

+The `default` preset is intended for day to day development work and manual testing; the `test` preset should be used in CI environments.
+Use the `debug` preset when inspecting problems with the VM.
+The `release` preset is intended to be used for deployment and end-user installations.

 --------------------------------------------------------------------------------